Click to Search by Your Preferred Setting Type

 OUR CURRENT Cancellation Policy:

-Our interest is in protecting and preventing health and financial harm to you, our clients, and to property owners support staff and all who participate in in a thriving vacation rental business here in Bar Harbor, on Mt Desert Island and in Acadia National Park.
+Our interest is in protecting and preventing health and financial harm to you, our clients, and to property owners’ support staff and all who participate in in a thriving vacation rental business here in Bar Harbor, on Mt Desert Island and in Acadia National Park.
 In addition to declining booking requests by symptomatic or COVID-19-tested-positive parties, we will also, of course, be requiring thorough cleaning and disinfecting procedures in all properties (each of our owners handle cleaning standards for their particular property).

 Thanks for your cooperation in dealing with this unprecedented situation.
 We truly are “all in this together”.
+And if you can’t arrange a visit this season, know that you will be more than welcome next year.

 Tom & Alan